TileDB-Inc/TileDB/doc/source/tiledb101/basic-concepts.rst

 user to select different compression schemes on a **per-attribute basis**, as attributes are stored separately (as discussed below).
-Compression is an important feature of TileDB and, therefore, we include more details in a separate section Compression.
+Compression is an important feature of TileDB and, therefore, we include more details in a separate section :doc:`Compression <compression>`.

 .. note::
     The **data tile** (in both dense and sparse